truonghuu/drlnd_collaboration_and_competition/README.md

 The repository consists of the following files:

-* Item: Tennis.ipynb` - the main notebook which will be used to run and train the agent.
+* `Tennis.ipynb` - the main notebook which will be used to run and train the agent.
-* Item:`agent.py` - defines the Agent that is being trained
+* `agent.py` - defines the Agent that is being trained
-* Item:`model.py` - defines the PyTorch model for the Actor and the Critic network
+* `model.py` - defines the PyTorch model for the Actor and the Critic network
-* Item:`checkpoint_actor.pth` - stores the weights of the trained Actor network when the environment is solved
+* `checkpoint_actor.pth` - stores the weights of the trained Actor network when the environment is solved
-* Item:`checkpoint_critic.pth` - stores the weights of the trained Critic network when the environment is solved
+* `checkpoint_critic.pth` - stores the weights of the trained Critic network when the environment is solved
-* Item:`Report.md` - The report presenting the details of the DDPG algorithm and experimental results.
+* `Report.md` - The report presenting the details of the DDPG algorithm and experimental results.

 ### Getting Start